YoCodingJosh/YoCodingJosh/README.md

 ### Hi there 👋

 I'm Josh and I'm a simple dude: I like writing code and I like watching anime.
-My profile pic is Yu Ishigami from Kaguya-sama: Love is War.

-I write code using C++, JavaScript, C#, Java, and Python.
+I write code primarily using C++, JavaScript, C#, Java, and Python.

 - 🔭 I’m currently working on:
   * MyAnimeList stats app using Node/Express